 You have no items in your shopping cart.

-This series of six classes will serve as an introduction to painting with watercolor.
+This series of four classes will serve as an introduction to painting with watercolor.
 Together we will explore materials, techniques and practices of the medium.

 Anita Loomis is an accomplished watercolor and oil painter from Webster, Massachusetts.
 Her paintings have exhibited widely, and she is a core artist of Boston's Fountain Street Gallery.
 Known more for her abstract compositions, she is also a capable painter of more traditional subject matter.
 You are invited to see examples of her work on her website at www.anitaloomis.com.

 There is no specific reading assigned for these classes.
 Reading of art books and periodicals is always encouraged.
 Some excellent publications to consider are: Art New England, Artscope Magazine, and Watercolor Artist.
 Books on your favorite artists provide inspiration as well.

 Each student is asked to provide the following materials.
 Used brushes are perfectly fine if they are in serviceable condition.
 Partially used tubes of paint are also fine as long as they have not hardened.
 As paint and brushes can be costly, I will try to provide what I can as backup.
 I find the best prices and quality supplies at Jerry’s Artarama online or in their West Hartford store (separate affiliation).
 Dick Blick is good also.
 Watch for coupons and free shipping deals.

 Brushes: Princeton brand golden or white taklon brush sets are a good value.
 If possible, please try to have a 1”wash brush, large and small rounds (#1, #6), flat ½”, and one angled shader brush.
 I’ve found these most useful.
 You can be flexible.
 Synthetic bristles are fine.